 Do you wear a ring other than your wedding band?
 What style do you wear?
 Do you know how rings affect the opinion of others?

 People may glance at how you wear your ring, admire your beautiful jewelry piece, and often guess your personality, status, and other factors.
 Often, these assumptions are rooted in history, cultural beliefs and origin, and your ring preferences.
 But before you put on your ring, it is helpful to know what each finger says about you, your character, and your lifestyle.
+There are so many different types of men’s rings, so it is important to know the meaning behind each one and how they should be worn.
+From mens wedding rings and pinky rings to signet rings worn as a status symbol, there are many options when it comes to rings for men.

 For thousands of years, men have worn them as a symbol of status, wealth, and commitment.
 For instance, it can send a message that you are married, in a relationship, or have been a retired Army, or even a part of a culture that you are boldly part of.